heclak/community-a4e-c/README.md

 - **Weapons and Loadouts:**
   - CBU-2B/A weight is now calculated.
 Weapon release and spread has also been altered to cause fewer self-destructs when the weapon is released.
 - **Quality of Life:**
+  - Throttle Increment and Throttle Decrement inputs function properly.
+A new slider in the special menu is available to adjust throttle rate for these inputs from 1 to 5%.
   - Kneeboard:
     - 300 gallon tanks on the center pylon enumerate properly on the kneeboard loadout page.
     - Fixed several typos and erroneous procedures for air refueling and ground radar.